khadorkin/tribeez/README.md

     npm run android

-The generated package can be found at `android/app/build/outputs/apk/app-release.apk`
+The two generated APKs can be found at `android/app/build/outputs/apk/app-[platform]-release.apk`